Quantrail-Data/CH-Ops/docs/development/binary-build.md

 The SQLite database (`data/chops.db`) is created at runtime in the current working directory, along with its write-ahead-log files and the per-install `data/crypto.salt`.
 None of this is embedded in the binary.
 If you move the binary to a new directory, it creates a fresh database, so to preserve settings, alerts, dashboards, and stored credentials, keep the `data/` directory alongside the binary.

-## Binary size

-The binary is typically 60 to 90 MB depending on the platform.
-This includes the Bun runtime, all application code, all npm dependencies, and the embedded frontend and docs.

 ## Troubleshooting